getsolus/solus-site.github.io/content/blog/2016/10/2016-10-19-solus-1-2-1-shannon-released/index.md

 -   Daemon
   -  Addressed shadow on EndSessionDialog in composite race-condition.
   -  Ensure we always hide the User Indicator window and focus on the daemon window.
   -  Fix issues with OSD placement.
-Basically, the window allocation inexplicablly changes between shows of the window, resulting in a larger offset the second time around, moving the whole OSD one full unit east.
+Basically, the window allocation inexplicably changes between shows of the window, resulting in a larger offset the second time around, moving the whole OSD one full unit east.
 -   Data
   -  We now provide fallback icons for pane-{hide,show}-symbolic icons created by horst3180, which are used in the Raven Sidebar Control.
 These are used in absence of the named icons within the theme itself, such as when using Adwaita.
 -   Iconography